Installing and using the Cisco AnyConnect client with Ubuntu for UCI VPN- Jeff Stern

 1. As root or sudo, run /opt/cisco/anyconnect/bin/vpn_uninstall.sh

-If you prefer, you can actually stop here, and from now on, just connect and disconnect using your terminal per the above instructions.
+Having installed the core VPN functionality (in Section 1 above), you can actually stop there if you prefer, and from now on, just connect and disconnect using your terminal per the above instructions.
 If, however, you're using a Gnome-based desktop environment, you also have the option of connecting and disconnecting to the VPN via the NetworkManager icon.
 Instructions for adding that functionality are below.
 (If you do install the NetworkManager icon functionality, you can still use the command-line method, too.)

 in a terminal, type: